mdn/content/files/en-us/web/http/conditional_requests/index.md

 ### Weak validation

 Weak validation differs from strong validation, as it considers two versions of the document as identical if the content is equivalent.
 For example, a page that would differ from another only by a different date in its footer, or different advertising, would be considered _identical_ to the other with weak validation.
 These same two versions are considered _different_ when using strong validation.
-Building a system of ETags that creates weak validation may be complex, as it involves knowing the importance of the different elements of a page, but is very useful towards optimizing cache performance.
+Building a system of ETags that uses weak validation is very useful for optimizing cache performance, but may be complex, as it involves knowing the importance of the different elements of a page.

 ## Conditional headers